cheomanigua/webdocse/content/docs/golang/http.md

 - Use **`Handle`** for registering types that implement `http.Handler`.
 - Use **`HandleFunc`** for registering plain functions as handlers.
 - Use **`HandlerFunc`** as a type to explicitly treat a function as an `http.Handler` or when passing functions to `Handle`.

-# 5. Tips

-* `http.Handle` takes a value of any type that implements the `http.Handler` interface, `http.HandlerFunc` is one of those types that implements that interface, but it's not the only one.
-* `http.HandleFunc` takes in a function of type `http.HandlerFunc`.
-Note that `http.HandleFunc` is not the same as `http.Handle`.
-* also note that for the argument to `http.HandleFunc` the method `ServeHTTP(...` is not important, what's important is that the signature, ie type, of the function that you pass in is the same as defined by the argument, ie. `func(http.ResponseWriter, *http.Request)`.
-The ServeHTTP method is only important for the `http.Handle` or anything that depends on the `http.Handler` interface which declares that method as one of its members.